SecOpsPete/threat-hunting-scenarios/insider-data-exfil/README.md

 # 🔍 Threat Hunting Lab: Suspicious Insider Exfiltration Attempt

 ## 🧭 Investigation Scenario
 **Context:** An employee named *John Doe*, recently placed on a performance improvement plan (PIP), displayed hostile behavior.
 Management suspects John may attempt to steal proprietary company data.
-As a security analyst, your goal is to investigate John’s actions on his assigned device (`pvr-hunting`) using Microsoft Defender for Endpoint (MDE).
+As a security analyst, my goal was to investigate John’s actions on his assigned device (`pvr-hunting`) using Microsoft Defender for Endpoint (MDE).

 ### 🎯 Hypothesis
 Given John’s elevated privileges, he may: